OWASP/CheatSheetSeries/cheatsheets/Docker_Security_Cheat_Sheet.md

 To prevent from known, container escapes vulnerabilities, which typically ends in escalating to root/administrator privileges, patching Docker Engine and Docker Machine is crucial.

 In addition containers (unlike in a virtual machines) share kernel with the host, therefore kernel exploit runned inside the container will directly hit host kernel.
-For example kernel privilege escalation exploit runned inside well insulated container will result in root access in a host.
+For example kernel privilege escalation exploit ([like Dirty COW](https://github.com/scumjr/dirtycow-vdso)) runned inside well insulated container will result in root access in a host.

 ## RULE \#1 - Do not expose the Docker deamon socket (even to the containers)

 Docker socket */var/run/docker.sock* is the UNIX socket that Docker is listening to.
 This is primary entry point for the Docker API.
 The owner of this socket is root.
 Giving someone access to it is equivalent to giving a unrestricted root access to your host.

 **Do not enable *tcp* Docker deamon socket.**  If you are running docker daemon with `-H tcp://0.0.0.0:XXX` or similar you are exposing un-encrypted and un-authenticated direct access to the Docker daemon.
 If you really, **really** have to do this you should secure it.
-Check how to do this [following Docker official documentation](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-socket-option.)
+Check how to do this [following Docker official documentation](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-socket-option).

 **Do not expose */var/run/docker.sock* to other containers**.
 If you are running your docker image with `-v /var/run/docker.sock://var/run/docker.sock` or similar you should change it.
-Remeber that mounting the socket read-only is not a solution but only makes it harder to exploit.
+Remember that mounting the socket read-only is not a solution but only makes it harder to exploit.
 Equivalent in docker-compose file is somethink like this:

 ```
 volumes:
 - "/var/run/docker.sock:/var/run/docker.sock"
 ```

 ## RULE \#2 - Set a user